 EAC strongly supports the acquisition of the golf course property and its transition into a public park.
 Creation of public lands and support for maximum acquisition of public lands by federal, state, and county parks is a foundational element of EAC.

-How you can support the acquisition
+How you can support A PARK

 Members of the public can get involved in several ways to support the acquisition of the property by Parks.
 This is a once in a lifetime opportunity to restore habitat in a critical watershed.

-- Support the public access hours on Sunday afternoons (3pm-Sunset on the front nine holes) and the third Friday afternoons (3pm-Sunset on the back nine holes) to picnic, ride bikes, play on the lawns, and walk your dog.
+GET OUTSIDE.
+Support the public access hours on Sunday afternoons (3pm-Sunset on the front nine holes) and the third Friday afternoons (3pm-Sunset on the back nine holes) to picnic, ride bikes, play on the lawns, and walk your dog.

 STAY UP TO DATE